DerekCresswell/GameDesign11/3 Top Down Arcade/4 Scenes.md

 It wouldn't hurt to make that into a prefab.

 If you click on the object you can enter a string into the variable for `sceneName` in the inspector.
-This needs to be exactly the way you spelt the name of the scene.
+This needs to be exactly the way you spelled the name of the scene.
 Here that should be "Scene1" (do the opposite of whichever scene you are currently on).\
 If you run your game and run into the level switching object you will get an error along the lines of "Scene couldn't be loaded because it isn't added to the build settings".
 This means we need to add the scene to our build settings.\
 How do we do that?
 Glad you asked.\
 In the top left of Unity go to "File" and then click on "Build Settings".
 A window will appear and it should have "Scenes in Build" at the top.
 Make sure all the scenes you have are added here, you can use the "Add Open Scenes" to add the open scene.

 ![AddScenesToBuild](Images/AddScenesToBuild.JPG)

-Now when you run your game you should be able to switch to which ever scene name is set on the switcher.
+Now when you run your game you should be able to switch to whichever scene name is set on the switcher.

 That's the basics of switching scenes.
 Remember, you can call `LoadScene` from anywhere in your code, not just with collisions.\
 Perhaps in the future you want to switch when your player dies.
 Well then you can put the code into your health script's death function.
-Possibilities are endless!
+The possibilities are endless!

 ### Carrying Values Between Scenes

-One thing you will likely want to do is carry data between scenes, perhaps a players health.
-There are a few ways to do this but we will try doing this in a very simple way.\
+One thing you will likely want to do is carry data between scenes, perhaps a players' health.
+There are a few ways to do this but, we will try doing this in a very simple way.\
 We will create a new script that acts as a manager for our data.
 Before we load into a scene we give data to it and when the next scene starts we pull that data from it.

 To start create a new script called "DataManager" and open it.\